adrn/gala/docs/dynamics/orbits-in-detail.rst

 associated units, however, dynamical quantities often contain many quantities with mixed units.
 An example is a position in phase-space, which may contain some quantities with length units and some quantities with velocity units.
-The `~gary.dynamics.PhaseSpacePosition` and `~gary.dynamics.Orbit` subclasses are designed to work with these structures -- click these shortcuts to jump to a section below:
+The `~gala.dynamics.PhaseSpacePosition` and `~gala.dynamics.Orbit` subclasses are designed to work with these structures -- click these shortcuts to jump to a section below:

  * :ref:`phase-space-position`